Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 Life Insurance & Vaping

-If I used E-cigarettes or I vape that’s not really smoking is it?
+If I use E-cigarettes or vape, that’s not smoking.

 Yep!
 Sorry to say, you absolutely will be rated as a smoker if you vape or use e-cigarettes.
-In fact, this is a changing area of life insurance.
+This is a changing area of life insurance.

-There have been a number of people who have developed serious medical issues such as popcorn lung so insurers may have to evaluate whether they want to cover this class altogether.
+There have been several people who have developed severe medical issues such as popcorn lung, so insurers may have to evaluate whether they want to cover this class altogether.

-So let’s say this client is looking for $500K of coverage for 30 years.
+This client wants $500K of coverage for 30 years.
 Wawanesa offers her premiums at $69.75 per month.

-If that same client was a nonsmoker she pays only $34.50 per month with RBC (they give her the best rates).
+If that same client were a nonsmoker, she would have paid only $34.50 per month with RBC (they give her the best rates).

 Nope – not that much.

-She still pays quite a bit more than the nonsmoker at $60.30 with Wawanesa.
+She still pays more than the nonsmoker at $60.30 with Wawanesa.

-It’s evident how much emphasis underwriters place on our client’s smoking habit.
+It’s evident how much emphasis underwriters place on our client’s smoking habits.

-Ok well, these rates don’t’ break the bank.
-Let’s take a look at a male client in his 40’s looking for $500k of coverage for 30 years next.
+Okay, well, these rates don’t break the bank.
+Let’s look at a male client in his 40s who wants $500k of coverage for 30 years next.
 This gentleman is in average shape and gets a standard rating from RBC.
 His premiums are $283.78 per month.

-Smoking costs this client almost $60,000 more over the course of their term.
+Smoking costs this client almost $60,000 more over their term.
 WHOA!

-If you are asking yourself can I get life insurance if I smoke – the answer is SURE but it’s going cost you a LOT MORE!
-Possibly even $10’s of thousands more over your term.
+If you are asking yourself, can I get life insurance if I smoke – the answer is SURE, but it’s going cost you a LOT MORE!
+Possibly even $ 10’s of thousands or more over your term.

 Is it worth it?

-Then start a smoking cessation plan.
-It’s important to record your goals with your GP.
-Once 12 months have elapsed you sign a document declaring you no longer smoke to be reassessed for a lower rate.
+Then, start a smoking cessation plan.
+If you decide to quit, it’s important to communicate with your Doctor and make sure they have your progress recorded in you medical records.
+Once 12 months have elapsed, you sign a document declaring you no longer smoke to be reassessed for a lower rate.

 The good part about this approach is you’re covered throughout.